MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-312.md

 # MR and Azure 312: Bot integration

-In this course, you will learn how to create a bot using the Microsoft Bot Framework V4 and communicate with it through a Windows Mixed Reality application.
+In this course, you will learn how to create and deploy a bot using the Microsoft Bot Framework V4 and communicate with it through a Windows Mixed Reality application.

 ![](images/AzureLabs-Lab312-00.png)